SS Langton Grange (1896): Sinking

-Langton Grange left Liverpool for her final voyage on February 6, 1909 and reached Melbourne on March 26.
+Langton Grange left Liverpool for her final voyage on 6 February 1909 and reached Melbourne on 26 March.
 She carried a large cargo for New Zealand and almost 250 immigrants for Australia.
-After disembarking her passengers and unloading part of her cargo in Australian ports, she continued to New Zealand and arrived at Auckland on April 7.
-The ship then spent more than two months unloading her cargo and loading a cargo of frozen meat, cereals and other general cargo at various ports of New Zealand before departing Lyttleton on May 31 for Avonmouth.
-After a long but uneventful journey the vessel arrived at her destination on July 16.
-After discharging part of her cargo, she proceeded first to Liverpool and then to Glasgow arriving there on August 1.
+After disembarking her passengers and unloading part of her cargo in Australian ports, she continued to New Zealand and arrived at Auckland on 7 April.
+The ship then spent more than two months unloading her cargo and loading a cargo of frozen meat, cereals and other general cargo at various ports of New Zealand before departing Lyttelton on 31 May for Avonmouth.
+After a long but uneventful journey the vessel arrived at her destination on 16 July.
+After discharging part of her cargo, she proceeded first to Liverpool and then to Glasgow arriving there on 1 August.

-Langton Grange departed Glasgow for Newport in ballast around 01:00 on August 4, 1909.
+Langton Grange departed Glasgow for Newport in ballast around 01:00 on 4 August 1909.
 She was under command of captain F. Ashley Graves and had a crew of 54.
 At 04:00 she dropped off a pilot at Greenock and proceeded south at full speed.
 The weather was hazy and the captain set the course straight for the South Bishop Lighthouse.
-At about 01:20 on August 5 the Strumble Head Lighthouse was sighted on the port side.
+At about 01:20 on 5 August the Strumble Head Lighthouse was sighted on the port side.
 Recognizing that the vessel was heading too far into Cardigan Bay, the captain altered the course, but the haze soon masked the lighthouse and no more adjustments were possible.
 Using his observations and estimating the speed of the steamer to be 13 knots, captain Graves calculated the ship's distance from the lighthouse to be around 5 1/2 miles, which given the conditions was mostly likely erroneous.
 At around 02:15, soon after spotting the South Bishop Lighthouse, the vessel struck submerged Bell Rock, just off North Bishop Island and got stranded.
 The ship started leaking immediately, and her No. 1, No.2 and No.3 holds, stokehold and engine room quickly filled with water.
 At about 08:00 a lifeboat came by from St David's offering assistance and inquiring about the well-being of the crew, but the captain declined the help at that time.
 Steamer SS Sussex arrived at the scene at approximately 14:00 and took on board 31 crew members and delivered them to Fishguard in the evening.